Eddy van Hijum: Political career

-Yde Johan "Eddy" van Hijum (born 17 April 1972 in Delft) is a Dutch politician.
-As a member of the Christian Democratic Appeal (Christen-Democratisch Appèl) he was an MP from 2 September 2003 till 11 November 2014.
+Van Hijum studied civil engineering management at the University of Twente, and he served in the municipal council of Zwolle between 1998 and 2003.
+As a member of the Christian Democratic Appeal, he was a member of the House of Representatives from 2 September 2003 until 11 November 2014.
 He focused on matters of social security, income policy, dismissal law, labor participation policy and day care.
+He was invested as a Knight of the Order of Orange-Nassau upon his departure from the House.

-Since 12 November 2014 he has been a member of the Gedeputeerde Staten of the province of Overijssel.
-He holds the portfolio of Economy, Energy and Innovation.
+Between 12 November 2014 and 12 July 2023, Van Hijum served as member of the provincial executive of Overijssel.
+He held the portfolio of Economy, Energy and Innovation.
 In the House of Representatives he was replaced by Martijn van Helvert.
 He served in the States of Overijssel from 26 March 2015 to 20 May 2015.